Ramfis Trujillo: Influential years

 In 1962, he settled down in Spain where he was protected by Generalisimo Francisco Franco.
-There he continued with his jet-set lifestyle, which included flying planes as a hobby (also one of the passions of Rubirosa).
+There he continued with his jet-set lifestyle, which included flying planes as a hobby.

-He died on 27 December 1969 in a Spanish hospital due to complications from pneumonia after being severely injured in a car accident eleven days earlier in the outskirts of Madrid.
+He died on 27 December 1969 in a Spanish hospital due to complications from pneumonia after being severely injured in a car crash ten days earlier in the outskirts of Madrid.
 The person in the car he hit, Teresa Bertrán de Lis, the Duchess-consort of Alburquerque, died instantly.

 Trujillo was initially buried in Madrid's Almudena cemetery, but his remains were subsequently moved to Mingorrubio Cemetery in El Pardo to accompany his father's remains.
 Trujillo was driving a Ferrari 330GT sports car (s/n 9151), a blue 2-door purchased in 1966.
 The car sat unrestored in Spain from 1969 and finally was offered for sale in early 2013 for £50,000.

 Ramfis Trujillo's children and grandchildren are still alive, some of them living in Spain.